 9.5.1 delivers less than 95% of the quantity of Goods ordered, the Buyer may reject the Goods; or

-10.1 Goods shall be securely packed in such a manner as to enable them to reach their destination in good condition and despatched in packages which are free of all charge to the Buyer and are not returnable and which the Buyer may dispose of in such manner as it may choose subject to the Seller’s obligations under the Packaging (Essential Requirements) Regulations 1998 and the Producer Responsibility Obligations (Packaging Waste) Regulations 1999.
+10.1 Goods shall be securely packed in such a manner as to enable them to reach their destination in good condition and despatched in packages which are free of all charge to the Buyer and are not returnable and which the Buyer may dispose of in such manner as it may choose subject to the Seller’s obligations under any applicable law relating to packaging and its disposal.

 12. Faulty Goods and Breach

-12.1 In the event of Goods in any way failing to comply with the Contract and without prejudice to any other rights which it may have, the Buyer may:-
+12.1 In the event of the Goods not being delivered by the agreed delivery date or in any way failing to comply with the Contract or if the Seller fails to comply with any term of these conditions, then, without prejudice to any other rights or remedies which it may have, and whether or not the Buyer has accepted the Goods, the Buyer may:-

-12.1.1 reject Goods and/or all further instalments of Goods in which event it may return Goods at the Seller's expense or require the Seller to collect them.
+12.1.2 reject the Goods and/or all further instalments of the Goods in which event it may return the Goods at the Seller's expense or require the Seller to collect them.
 If the Goods are not collected by the Seller within a reasonable time of rejection the Buyer may dispose of Goods as it thinks fit including sale and shall be liable to account to the Seller only for the proceeds of any such sale after deduction of all losses and costs incurred;

-12.1.3 in the case of services or work carried out by the Seller, require the Seller to re-perform the services or work concerned as soon as practicable.
-The terms of the Contract shall apply in full to the services or work re-performed as though they were the services or work originally undertaken.
+12.1.6 in the case of services or work carried out by the Seller, require the Seller to re-perform the services or work concerned as soon as practicable.
+The terms of the Contract shall apply in full to the services or work re-performed as though they were the services or work originally undertaken; and

 faulty design, workmanship or materials